Dimitrie Stelaru: Final return

 From 1968, Stelaru and his family had moved into a high-rise apartment in Berceni, southern Bucharest.
-As noted by Corlaciu, this was a formal recognition by Romania, and put an end to Stelaru's bohemian career.
-Stoica reconnected with him at this stage: feeling like a rich man in a "golden palace", and "won over by the charms of family life", Stelaru could now pay for his own upkeep, and could afford prestige goods, such as Pepsi, Pall Mall, and foreign medicine.
+As noted by Corlaciu, this was a formal recognition by Romania, and put an end to Stelaru's bohemian career; also then, Stelaru had begun receiving prolonged visits from his daughter Eumene.
+Stoica reconnected with his mentor at this stage: feeling like a rich man in a "golden palace", and "won over by the charms of family life", Stelaru could now pay for his own upkeep, and could afford prestige goods, such as Pepsi, Pall Mall, and foreign medicine.
 He was fearful of dying and an insomniac, though he still had not given up drinking.
 He spent much time with his boy, whom he nicknamed "Nouraș" ("Little Cloud"), nurturing his passion for doodling.
 A "drawing by Eunor Stelaru" illustrated Dimitrie's selection of poems in a June 1970 issue of România Literară.

 As a writer, Stelaru followed up in 1969 with a second print of Mare incognitum (prefaced by Lucian Raicu), and another fairy tale, Cei din lună ("Those of the Moon"); and in 1970 with two more volumes: Înalta umbră ("The Tall Shadow"), and Poeme dramatice.
 Leru ṣi Împăratul Nix ("Dramatic Poems.
 Leru and Emperor Nix").
 The latter was Stelaru's contribution to philosophical drama, and, at least in part, to Absurdist theater, bridging elements from Stelaru's poetry with borrowings from Urmuz, George Ciprian, and Lewis Carroll.
 In another anthology, Coloane ("Columns", also appearing in 1970), he offered a thematic unity by disregarding the chronological date of publication.
 During autumn 1970, Stelaru was recovering at the writers' chalet in Călimănești.
 He was interviewed there by journalist Claudiu Moldovan, to whom he complained that "nothing was left" of bohemian Bucharest and old Turnu Măgurele, and that "we have forgotten Tonegaru".
 Throughout their meeting, he "showed off" by drinking whiskey, claiming that it had been recommended by doctors as a vasodilator.
-His living bibliography ended was another selection, Păsări incandescente ("Incandescent Birds"), put out in 1971.
+His living bibliography ended with another selection, Păsări incandescente ("Incandescent Birds"), put out in 1971.